Skip to content

 Importantly, water temperature in areas close to the spring vent (where the water emerges from the Great Artesian Basin) remains a relatively constant 24°C – a temperature preferred by the Red-finned Blue-eye.

-Adult Red-finned Blue-eye prefer deeper water for feeding and egg laying, but the tiny blue and yellow babies can usually be found in shallow areas only 5 to 10 mm deep.2
+Adult Red-finned Blue-eye prefer deeper water for feeding and egg laying, but the tiny blue and yellow babies can usually be found in shallow areas only 5 to 10 mm deep.

-Little is known about what they eat, though it’s thought that they’re omnivorous (eating both plant and animal matter), depending on the availability of food.
-They’ll pick at food amongst the algae globules, or eat tiny insects landing on the water surface.2
+Little is known about what they eat, though it’s thought to be both plant and animal matter, depending on availability.
+They’ll pick at food amongst the algae globules, or eat tiny insects landing on the water surface.

 Once mature (after 4 months) the males develop the characteristic red fins and start displaying to females or defending an area from other males.

 Females remain a silvery yellow-olive colour and are able to breed almost continuously.
-They lay one to three eggs per day for a four to six-week period.3 The opaque eggs are quite large and stick to vegetation or to the substrate.
-The young hatch after a week or two, grow rapidly, and live to about 18 months.4
+They lay one to three eggs per day for a four to six-week period.
+The opaque eggs are quite large and stick to vegetation or to the substrate.
+The young hatch after a week or two, grow rapidly, and live to about 18 months.

 The introduced and highly invasive fish Eastern Gambusia (Gambusia holbrooki) – also known as the Mosquitofish – is the biggest threat to the Red-finned Blue-eye’s survival.5